-224. Lean-to - an open front shelter made of natural materials suitable for transient residence, constructed according to a standard Department of Environmental Conservation plan and located so as to accommodate the need for shelter in a manner least intrusive on the surrounding environment.

-232. Lean-to Cluster -- more than two lean-tos within sight or sound of each other and generally separated by a distance of less than one-quarter mile.

-Motor Vehicle - a device for 243. transporting people, supplies or material, incorporating a motor or an engine of any type for propulsion and with wheels, tracks, skids, skis, air cushion or other contrivance for traveling on or adjacent to land and water or through water.
-The term includes such vehicles as automobiles, trucks, jeeps, motorbikes, dirt or trail bikes, any type of all-terrain vehicles. duffle carriers, snowmobiles, snowcats, bulldozers and other earth-moving equipment and motorboats, but does not include wheelchairs or other power driven mobility devices.

-254. Motorboat - a device for transporting people or material that travels over, on, or under the water and is propelled by a non-living power source on or within the device.

-265. Motorized Equipment - machines not designed for transporting people, supplies or materials, or for earth moving but incorporating a motor, engine or other non-living power source to accomplish a task.
+- trails, cross country ski trails, improved cross country ski trails, trail heads, picnic areas and individual primitive tent sites. - 224.
+Lean-to an open front shelter made of natural materials suitable for transient residence, constructed according to a standard Department of Environmental Conservation plan and located so as to accommodate the need for shelter in a manner least intrusive on the surrounding environment. - 232.
+Lean-to Cluster -- more than two lean-tos within sight or sound of each other and generally separated by a distance of less than one-quarter mile. - Motor Vehicle a device for 243. transporting people, supplies or material, incorporating a motor or an engine of any type for propulsion and with wheels, tracks, skids, skis, air cushion or other contrivance for traveling on or adjacent to land and water or through water.
+The term includes such vehicles as automobiles, trucks, jeeps, motorbikes, dirt or trail bikes, any type of all-terrain vehicles. duffle carriers, snowmobiles, snowcats, bulldozers and other earth-moving equipment and motorboats, but does not include wheelchairs. - 254.
+Motorboat a device for transporting people or material that travels over, on, or under the water and is propelled by a non-living power source on or within the device. - 265.
+Motorized Equipment machines not designed for transporting people, supplies or materials, or for earth moving but incorporating a motor, engine or other non-living power source to accomplish a task.
 The term includes such machines as chain saws, brush saws, rotary or other mowers, rock drills, cement mixers and generators.

-276. Natural Materials -

-construction components drawn from the immediate project site or materials brought into the construction site that conform in size, shape and physical characteristics to those naturally present in the vicinity of the project site.
+- 276. Natural Materials construction components drawn from the immediate project site or materials brought into the construction site that conform in size, shape and physical characteristics to those naturally present in the vicinity of the project site.
 Such materials include stone, logs, and sawn and treated timber.
-Natural materials may be fastened or anchored by use of bolts, nails, spikes or similar means.

-287. Non-Conforming Use - a structure, improvement or human use or activity existing, constructed or conducted on or in relation to land within a given classification that does not comply with the guidelines for such classification specified in the master plan.
+Natural materials may be fastened or anchored by use of bolts, nails, spikes or similar means. - 287.
+Non-Conforming Use a structure, improvement or human use or activity existing, constructed or conducted on or in relation to land within a given classification that does not comply with the guidelines for such classification specified in the master plan.